Advertisement

 To get the correct transmission fluid reading, you must get your car to the proper temperature.

-Recommended: How to Bleed a Floor Jack Correctly
+Recommended: How to Open a Radiator Cap

 A temperature of at least 85°C can be achieved by driving the car with D or L2 for some minutes.